fernandozuher/fernandozuher/README.md

 [<img align="left" width="100px" src="https://github.com/fernandozuher/fernandozuher/blob/master/images/programming.gif">](https://github.com/fernandozuher/Codility)
 You can check my homework in the [Codility repository](https://github.com/fernandozuher/Codility) out.
 Also my summaries and realized exercises about reference-books in the [Algorithms-and-Programming](https://github.com/fernandozuher/Algorithms-and-Programming) repo.

 As for the human languages, I speak Portuguese, English, Spanish.
 I can scrape together some Italian and French to get by.
-And I can just pretend something in Arabic (Kifak?) and Persian (Salam, khubi?) 😬
+And I can just pretend a basic conversation in Arabic (Kifak?) and Persian (Salam, khubi?) 😬

 All of those languages have been in my mind to be compared in a beautiful way.
 You can find an initial draft in the [comparator_language](https://github.com/fernandozuher/comparator_language) repo.